gofynd/fdk-client-java/documentation/platform/THEME.md

-Get all the themes for a specific application
+Retrieve themes available for an application.

 *Returned Response:*